Ask a doctor about a prescription for ACTONEL 30 mg FILM-COATED TABLETS

 What is Actonel

-Actonel belongs to a group of non-hormonal medications called bisphosphonates, which are used for the treatment of bone diseases (bone diseases).
-Actonel acts directly on the bones, strengthening them, and therefore reduces the likelihood of fractures.
+Actonel belongs to a group of non-hormonal medicines called bisphosphonates, which are used to treat bone diseases.
+Actonel works directly on the bones, strengthening them and reducing the likelihood of fractures.

-Paget's disease occurs when this process, called remodeling, takes place very quickly and in a disordered manner.
-The new bone that has been produced is more fragile than normal, and the affected bones can be enlarged, painful, and prone to fracture.
-Actonel changes the bone remodeling process, recovering the normal bone structure and strength.
+Paget's disease occurs when this process, called remodeling, takes place too quickly and in a disordered manner.
+The new bone tissue produced is more fragile than normal, and the affected bones may be enlarged, painful, and prone to fractures.
+Actonel changes the bone remodeling process, restoring normal bone structure and strength.

 Do not take Actonel